 School encourages all its students and employees to report immediately any criminal incidents or other emergencies which occur on the campus to the administration.
-Director of Administration along with the Board of Directors is responsible for investigation and taking legal or other actions were warranted according to the situation.
+Director of Student Support along with the President is responsible for investigation and taking legal or other actions were warranted according to the situation.
 School will work with the local law enforcement authority if the need arises.

 School strives to provide all its stake holders a secured and safe environment.
-Building has circuit cameras to record entry and departure of all visiting the building.
+Building has surveillance cameras to record entry/exit and common area of the building.
 All students and employees of the school are encouraged to keep the school authorities posted immediately of a possible criminal or a criminal activity that is likely to take place or has taken place.
 Statistical information of various criminal offenses will be distributed to the students and all employees on annual basis.
 A copy of this report will be available with the administration to all students and employees and as well to the prospective students and employees.